-- a. the study of mathematics is dangerous. - b. words are more truthful than figures. - c. the study of mathematics is more important than other disciplines. - d. the power of numbers is that they cannot lie. - e. figures are sometimes used to deceive people.
+- 106. This paragraph best supports the statement that - a. the study of mathematics is dangerous. - b. words are more truthful than figures. - the study of mathematics is more important than other disciplines. - d. the power of numbers is that they cannot lie. - e. figures are sometimes used to deceive people.